raymondbernard/fine-tune-journal/README.md

 ## Repository Description

-This repository will contain supplementary material used in my Ray's Bernard finetune journal site.
-It will consist of Jupyter notebooks, Python code, and any diagrams created during the process.
+This repository will contain supplementary material used in my Ray's Bernard fine tuned journal site. https://raymondbernard.github.io It will consist of Jupyter notebooks, Python code, and any diagrams created during the process.

 ## Contributions